 During my visit, I asked to meet a girl who had made it through the local government school, and who had a dream of continuing her education.

 I was soon introduced to Sylvanna, who had been the top performing student in her school.
 She dreams of becoming a doctor and returning to live in Moite to help with issues such as malnutrition and infant mortality.
-Seeing as Moite has yet to secure a permanent resident doctor, because of the challenge of luring people to live in such a harsh climate and remote community, empowering girls like Sylvanna who want to return to northern Kenya could have a major positive impact for the region.
+Seeing as Moite has yet to secure a permanent resident doctor, because of the challenge of briging people to live in such a harsh climate and remote community, empowering girls like Sylvanna who want to return to northern Kenya could have a major positive impact for the region.

 While in Turkana, Damian and I talked about how we might help improve the lives of women and girls from the region.
 Damian committed to help with on-the-ground coordination if I could find a way to fundraise.
-When I left Turkana and returned to Canada, I immediately pooled my friends and family's resources together and we supported Sylvanna's schooling in 2019.
+When I left Turkana and returned to Canada, I immediately pooled my friends and family resources together and we supported Sylvanna's schooling in 2019.

 At the end of 2019, I realized supporting girls to attend underfunded government schools that often close due to lack of resources, would never result in developing the capacity these students need to become true leaders in their community.